 Deepak Kumar (Bachelor’s, Electrical Engineering), Korea University Scholar

-For engineering students, that mix of rigorous coursework and an international-friendly learning environment can make Korea University an especially practical choice.
+For engineering students, that mix of rigorous coursework, student life, and English-taught course options can make Korea University a practical choice, especially for students who want a large Seoul-based campus environment.

 FAQs: Best Engineering Universities in South Korea